elenazaharia1/quiz-game/README.md

 # TODO

 - [x] make it work on phone resolution(layout)
 - [x] active player
 - [] the background to the answer
-- [] change name player 1/ player 2 and text is not visible
+- [x] change name player 1/ player 2 and text is not visible
 - [] question (mix the questions)
 - [] game logic(what the game doing/ how to play)
+- [] it gets stuck at question 16